(Download this 12,000 word guide on how to use the LCHF diet to loss weight)

 Turns out, thinking a little less about what we're not supposed to eat and making an effort to grocery shop instead works better to stay on track.

 That's right, it can be healthy to eat pasta, bread, etc. IF it is made from one of the above "ancient" grains.
+As you may notice, these are not the common "ancient grains" that you see advertised in most stores.
+These are different.

 Of course, I don't expect anyone to only eat from this list.